cataclysmiic/sdv_singles/README.md

 ## About the date
 Stardew Valley time consists of 4 seasons (Spring, Summer, Fall, Winter) of 28 days each.
-The date displayed is a conversion of our time to theirs.
-The countdown displays the days remaining until the date of the Dance of the Jellies converted to our time.
+The full conversion is a work in progress, but the season displayed is converted to SDV time in `date.js`.
+The countdown displays the days remaining until the date of the next event (the Dance of the Jellies) converted to our time.